Lake Eyre Spectacular

 We travel to Melrose, a lovely little town nestled in the foothills of the Flinders Ranges where we stop for lunch.
 Driving further north we arrive at Quorn which became the junction of the Sydney-Perth and Adelaide-Darwin railway systems in 1917.

 After visiting Jeff Morgan’s Wilpena panorama in the town of Hawker, we arrive late afternoon in time to see the sunset over the Ranges as kangaroos come out to feed.
-Tonight enjoy a relaxing meal, o/n en-suite accommodation at Rawnsley or Outback Chapmanton Hotel.
+Tonight enjoy a relaxing meal, o/n en-suite accommodation in the Flinders Ranges.

 Flinders Ranges / Marree (includes breakfast, lunch & dinner)